SaintKiri/PBSS/README.md

 # How to use
 (Assuming you have java installed)
-Download PBSS-VB.jar and double click on it
+Download PBSS.jar and double click on it

 # Patch Notes v1.1
 **Patch notes v1.1:**